-Registration in this course is restricted to students admitted to the Diploma in Library & Information Technology, Diploma in Library & Information Technology (Flexible Participation Option), and Diploma in Library & Information Technology (BBA Transfer Option).
+Registration in this course is restricted to students admitted to the Diploma in Library & Information Technology and the Diploma in Library & Information Technology (Flexible Participation Option).

 LIBR 1118 (3 CREDITS) (3:0:1) Introduction to Cataloguing

 Students will learn the basic concepts and principles of cataloguing bibliographic material.
 It is designed for those who have no specific background or experience in cataloguing.
 Focus is on cataloguing standards for descriptive cataloguing using Anglo-American Cataloguing Rules, with an emphasis on printed monographs.
 Choice and form of main and added entry headings will also be covered.
 Catalogue records will be created in the electronic environment.